ecila/HALblog/pages/workshops.md

 permalink: "/workshops/"
 ---

-## Exchanging Perspectives
+## WORKSHOPS

+### Exchanging Perspectives: Machine Listening vs Listening Machines
 April 27-28.
 Sussex Humanities Lab, University of Sussex, Brighton

 *What new ways of listening does algorithmic listening afford?*
 *How might existing machine learning/ listening methods enrich humanistic modes of enquiry?*
 *What are the methodological issues associated with importing methods from information science into humanities research?*

-+ Machine Listening vs Listening Machines
++ Day 1.
+Presentations & discussion
-+ Kaggle Challenge
++ Day 2.
+Kaggle Challenge & Round Table

+---

 ### Understanding Distributed Agency Between Listening Algorithms and Humans
 May 31-June 1.
 Sonic Arts Research Centre, Queen's University Belfast

 *What can improvisation and computer music performance practices teach us about human-machine agency?
 How might this inform or challenge our understanding of how we can actively listen together with machines?*

-+ Understanding distributed agency?
++ Day 1: Presentations & discussion
-+ Errant Machine Listening Workshop
++ Day 2: Errant Machine Listening Workshop & Round Table

+---

 ### Future Implications and Applications of Algorithmic Listening
 Sept 14-15.
 Sussex Humanities Lab, University of Sussex, Brighton

 *What ethical, cultural and epistemological considerations do we need to take into account in the design of machine listening algorithms?*

-+ Methodological, cultural and ethical perspectives
++ Day 1: Presentations & discussions
-+ Agenda workshop
++ Day 2: Agenda workshop